Michele Campanelli-Erwin. President and Founder

 Dream Destination: Santorini, Sicily and Paris

-Claudine has extensive experience in school management, managing the HR benefit of Montessori schools for an international IT company.
+Claudine has extensive experience in Early Childhood school management.
+She is currently the Higher Education Coordinator for the New York Professional Development Institute overseeing the undergraduate and graduate Certificate programs at CUNY School of Professional Studies.
 She has extensively traveled for both professional and leisure purposes.
 She opened the first full day corporate Montessori school that including infants and toddlers in Australia and India.
 Claudine has been a member of several boards serving young children and advocating for quality early childhood education.
 She was president of Suffolk AEYC, the local affiliate chapter of NAEYC (National Association for the Education of Young Children) from 2009 – 2013.
-She is currently the AMI (Association Montessori Internationale) representative for NY State Montessori Alliance.
 She is a lecturer and presenter both nationally and internationally, specializing in early childhood and Montessori education.
-She is currently a doctoral student at LIU-Post.
+She is also a doctoral student at LIU-Post.
 Her favorite travel experience was staying in a tree house during her travels to Mount Rainier.

 Dream Destination: Maldives and Amalfi Coast, Italy

-She is the mother of two smart and active children that keep her busy running from a lacrosse field to a fencing match or girl scout event.
-Tinamarie enjoys volunteering and in addition to AWU she has a passion that brings her to volunteer at a medical clinic and orphanage in Haiti.
+She is the mother of two smart and active children that keep her busy running from a lacrosse field to a fencing match or theater event.
+Tinamarie enjoys cooking, volunteering and in addition to AWU she has a passion that brings her to volunteer at a medical clinic and orphanage in Haiti.

 Dream Destinations: Fiji and British Columbia